 The market is a non-profit society that prides itself in aiming to be zero waste and having all locally-grown produce and locally-made items for sale.
 On busy days there are up to about 90 different vendors who attend the market and sell their goods.

 In both 2020 and 2021, the market was smaller than in previous years because of COVID-19 and the need for physical distancing.
 In the last couple of summers up to just 40 or 50 vendors have been participating.
 Also because of the pandemic, physical distancing logistics and other reasons, the market has had a couple of new venues.
+In 2022 the market returns with about 60 or so vendors each week.

 Where and When is the Market?